 Why does overfitting occur in machine learning?

-Overfitting occurs when a machine learning model is created that is too specialized to accurately predict future data.
-This can happen when the model’s parameters are not automatically adjusted as the data is learned.
+Overfitting arises when a machine learning model becomes overly specialized, hindering its ability to accurately predict future data.
+This situation can occur when you cannot automatically adjust the model’s parameters as it learns from the data.
 As a result, the model becomes brittle and fails to generalize well to new data.
-Underfitting occurs when a machine learning model is created that is too generalized to accurately predict future data.
-This can happen when the model’s parameters are not automatically adjusted as the data is learned.
-As a result, the model does not capture nuances in the data that could be used in predicting future outcomes.
+Underfitting occurs when a machine learning model becomes too generalized to predict future data accurately.
+This happens when the model’s parameters aren’t automatically adjusted as it learns from the data.
+Consequently, the model fails to capture the nuances in the data, which are essential for predicting future outcomes.

 How can we avoid overfitting in our models?